GuyMograbi/mograblog/src/posts/2010/04/my-rails-experience-afterthought.md

 published: 2010-04-05T00:17:00.000-07:00
 description: so this is what i think about rails
 keywords: rails
+layout: post.hbs
+shortcodes: true
 ---

+[#alert-info]
+Life is easier on nodejs.. move to node
+[#/alert-info]

 OK.
 So I went cover to cover for the second time over the [agile web development with rails](http://pragprog.com/titles/rails3/agile-web-development-with-rails-third-edition)